The Complete Guide to Recurring Reminders

 Match the channel to the frequency

-Daily reminders work best as push notifications — quick, non-intrusive, and immediate.
-Monthly reminders work better as emails — you have time to plan and act.
+Daily reminders work best as push notifications.
+Monthly reminders work better as emails.
 Yearly reminders deserve the full treatment: email a month ahead, push notification a week ahead, and a final push on the day.

 When to use one-time vs recurring reminders

 Not everything should be recurring.
-One-time events like a specific doctor's appointment, a package delivery, or a meeting with a contractor should be one-time reminders.
+One-time events should be one-time reminders.
 The rule of thumb: if it happens more than once on a predictable schedule, make it recurring.
-If it's a single event, keep it one-time.
-When in doubt, start with one-time and convert to recurring once you see the pattern.